 Our tax tips for US expats

-Tax tip to remember #2: If you live in a country where tax rates are higher than in the US or your income exceeds the Foreign Earned Income Exclusion, you will benefit claiming Foreign Tax Credit.
+Tax tip to remember #2: If you live in a country where tax rates are higher than in the US or your income exceeds the Foreign Earned Income Exclusion, you will benefit from claiming Foreign Tax Credit.
 It’s a dollar-for-dollar credit, which offsets taxes you paid to a foreign country.
 While many self-filing Americans prefer to use FEIE when filing US expat taxes, we recommend seeking a tax professional consultation to determine the best option for you.

 Many US expats want to know if there is a US expat tax calculator.
 We have a free tool for you to check if you qualify for Foreign Earned Income Exclusion and you can find out if you qualify for this exclusion.

 Tax tip to remember #3: None of the exclusions or credits are automatic.
 First of all, you need to qualify to use Foreign Earned Income Exclusion.
 You need to pass the residency test: either the Bona Fide Residence Test or Physical Presence Test.
 You also need to file Form 2555 to use Foreign Earned Income Exclusion.
 If you decide to claim Foreign Tax Credit, then you need to file Form 1116.

 Tax tip to remember #4: Always track travel time carefully if you want to qualify for a residency test.
 So for the Physical Presence Test, you need to be in a foreign country for 330 full days.
 These days do not include the time you traveled to or from the USA, including any type of transport (sea, air, land, etc).